In Our Fields

 Throughout the 17 cotton-producing states there are a variety of climates, temperature patterns, soils and more that mean there are no universal production techniques for growers.
 For example, while California experienced a drought in 2020, states such as Tennessee experienced increased rainfall, resulting in delayed harvests.
 These differences mean that growing practices vary dramatically by region, and there is not a one-size fits all approach to sustainable and responsible agricultural techniques.
 Trust Protocol growers make decisions based on their own operations, but understand that they can learn from their peers as a means of continually improving their environmental footprint.

-Today, 63% of U.S. cotton growers utilize precision agriculture technology including GPS receivers, multi-spectral images and ground-based sensors.
+89% of Trust Protocol growers utilize precision agriculture technology including GPS receivers, multi-spectral images and ground-based sensors.
 These technologies gather field-specific parameters including soil conditions, nutrients and water availability.
 They assess the data to deploy site-specific crop management practices to maximize yields and minimize crop inputs.
 Real-time weather radar allows growers to avoid activities affected by storms, such as run-off from nutrient and herbicide applications.
 Yield maps show how areas within fields may need different management.

 Click on the icons to learn more.